 The City of Philadelphia is implementing smart changes to its business tax structure.

-$75,000 BIRT Exemption – In tax year 2015, there is an exemption of the first $75,000 in gross receipts and a proportionate share of net income from the business income and receipts tax.
-This increases to a $100,000 exemption in tax year 2016.
+$100,000 BIRT Exemption – There is an exemption of the first $100,000 in gross receipts and a proportionate share of net income from the business income and receipts tax.

 Jump Start Philly – Exempts new businesses that create at least six jobs in the first two years of operations in Philadelphia from paying the Business Income and Receipts Tax during those first two years.
 Additionally, fees are waived for eligible new businesses for a variety of licenses and registrations.
 The application is wrapped into the Commercial Activity License application.